pyhys/minimalmodbus/docs/develop.rst

 * Improve the dummy_serial behavior, to better mimic Windows behavior.
 * Unittests for measuring the sleep time in _communicate.
 * Logging instead of _print_out()

-* Change to Python3 only, and:
+Change to Python3 only, and then:

-    * Change internal representation to byterray
+* Change internal representation to bytearray
 * Better printout of the bytearray in error messages
 * Tool for interpretation of Modbus messages
 * Use Enum for payloadformat
 * Add type hinting
 * Run mypy checks
-    * Possibly use pytest istead
+* Possibly use pytest instead